🏆 Expert Picks

 If your main concern is taste, an under-sink or pitcher filter may be enough.
 But for chlorine in showers, sediment buildup in pipes, or protecting your appliances, a whole house system is the better long-term fix.

-Tank systems (like the SpringWell CF) use catalytic media and last 1,000,000 gallons with no flow drop.
-Cartridge filters (like Kind E-1000) require more frequent swaps but cost less upfront.
+Tank systems (like the SpringWell CF1) use catalytic media and last 1,000,000 gallons with no flow drop.
+Cartridge filters (like Kind E-1000) require more frequent swaps but cost less upfront and work well for smaller households.

-Some systems like the Kind E-1000 are easy to DIY with basic plumbing skills, while others (like tank-based SpringWell or Aquasana systems) are better handled by a licensed plumber due to size, bypass valve setup, or pressure concerns.
+Some systems like the Kind E-1000 and iSpring WGB32B are more DIY-friendly for homeowners with basic plumbing skills.
+Tank-based systems like the SpringWell CF1 or Aquasana EQ-1000 are better handled by a licensed plumber due to size, bypass valve setup, and pressure considerations.